 Description

 Apricot, Prunus armeniaca is a deciduous tree in the family Rosaceae grown for its edible fruit.
-The apricot tree is has an erect growth habit and a spreading canopy.
+The apricot tree has an erect growth habit and a spreading canopy.
 The leaves of the tree are ovate with a rounded base, pointed tip and serrated margin.
 The tree produces white to pink flowers, singly or in pairs, and a fleshy yellow to orange fruit.
-The apricot fruit is a drupe with skin that can be smooth or covered in tiny hairs depending on the variety and a single seed enclosed within a protective outer shell (stone).
-Apricot trees can reach 8–12 m (26–39 ft) and can live anywhere between 20 and 40 years depending on variety and growth conditions.
-Apricots may have as many as three centers of origin in China, Central Asia and the Near East.
+The apricot fruit is a drupe that appears similar to a peach with skin that can be smooth or covered in tiny hairs depending on the variety and a single seed enclosed within a protective outer shell (stone).

 Apricot blossoms